JardaniWorld/alx-higher_level_programming/0x03-python-data_structures/README.md

-This code returns a tuple with the length of a string and its first character
+This code finds the biggest integer of a list